 Please visit the official website to learn more about the movement and ways to participate:

-If you are looking to better understand the goals of Reconciliation visit the Indigenous Corporate Training Inc. to download the Personal Pledge of Reconciliation.
+- To help educate and train your staff visit Indigenous Corporate Training Inc. to download the Personal Pledge of Reconciliation.

 By: Mat Whitelaw